alinebrito/refactoring-graph/README.md

 Refactoring Graph is a data structure to assess refactoring over time.
 The vertices are methods/functions and the edges represent refactoring operations.

+> <em>"Another thing to realize about these refactorings is that they take time." -- Fowler, 1999</em>

 ## Examples

 * Refactoring subgraph from `apache/dubbo`: [refactoring-graph.github.io/#/apache/dubbo/0](https://refactoring-graph.github.io/#/apache/dubbo/0) (Java)